supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image141.jpg)

-## Task 5: Create a Product view using Visual query
+## Task 5: Create a Product view using a Visual query
 Let’s create Product view, which is created by merging ProductItem, ProductItemGroup and ProductGroups tables.
 To move things along, we are going to copy the code into Advanced Editor.
 1. From the Lakehouse menu bar, select **Home -> New visual query**.
 A new visual query opens.
 2. From Explorer section, drag **ProductItem**, **ProductItemGroup** and **ProductGroups** tables to the visual query section